dCache/dcache-book2/config-hsm.md

 How to monitor what's going on
 ==============================

-This section briefly describes the commands and mechanisms to monitor the TSS `PUT, GET and REMOVE` operations.
-DCACHE provides a configurable logging facility and a Command Line Admin Interface to query and manipulate transfer and waiting queues.
+This section briefly describes the commands and mechanisms to monitor the TSS `PUT, GET and REMOVE` operations. dCache provides a configurable logging facility and a Command Line Admin Interface to query and manipulate transfer and waiting queues.

 Log Files
 ---------